 An experienced rider?
 Trekking the highest peak in the country’s mainland, Serra de Estrela on horseback is certainly a favorite.
 During the ride, you’ll be treated to endless views of breathtaking landscapes and glacial lagoons.

-Nature lovers of all riding levels may also like to explore the Natural Park of Aire or the Naturtejo Geopark, a protected and preseved area where you’re bound to come across Portugals endemic species.
+Nature lovers of all riding levels may also like to explore the Natural Park of Aire or the Naturtejo Geopark, a protected and preserved area where you’re bound to come across Portugal's endemic species.
 Here, you can also take a break from the saddle and go rock climbing, rafting, or hiking.

-Last but certainly not the least, we have Alentejo rounding up our awesome list.
-Located close to the Spanish border, it offers some of the best riding in the country and you’ll find plenty of coastal and inland trails as well as top class dressage tuitions in this region.
+Last but certainly not least, we have Alentejo rounding up our awesome list.
+Located close to the Spanish border, it offers some of the best riding in the country and you’ll find plenty of coastal and inland trails as well as top-class dressage tuitions in this region.

-During your ride, you will likely to pass through centuries old cork trees, vast olive groves, as well as eucalyptus and pine forests.
+During your ride, you will likely pass through centuries-old cork trees, vast olive groves, as well as eucalyptus and pine forests.
 You’ll feel all your senses awaken with the sights, sounds, and scents of nature.
 While on the opposite end, you can explore the region’s beaches, sand dunes, and lagoons.

 To fully experience what Alentejo has to offer, it is recommended to stay at least a week so you can spend ample time to ride in the hills and canter along the coast.
 While you’re here, be sure to check out some of the region’s most popular trails: The Dolphin Trail & Bottlenose Trail (circular trails) and the Coastal trail (linear trail) – all of which offer different types of terrains perfect to be tackled while riding a Lusitano horse.